uhamurad/stopwatch/docs/en/Principles.md

 For example, if you have the ability to send reports using `Monolog`, a separate composer package will be created, e.g. `uhamurad/stopwatch-monolog`.

 At the same time, the main package may contain modules using native PHP functions and classes, such as `file_put_contents()`, etc., which do not need adding new requirements to PHP extensions (such as `ext-json`).
-The exception at the moment is the `ext-mbstring`.

 Stopwatch does not throw errors and exceptions